tokyokim0226/frontend_exercise/coursera/course5_notes.md

     import addTwo from "./addTwo";
     ```

-- React X uses OOP, instead uses 'composition'
+- Instead of using OOP, React uses 'composition'
 - **Component-based architecture** - a design philosophy building software based on reusable components of code
   - **Reusable**
   - **Independent**